shtrausslearning/postgreSQL/SELECT.md

 ```

 ### Select multiple columns and merge them into one

+Select multiple columns and use an `alias` for the column with `as`

 ```sql
 dvdrental=> select first_name || ' ' || last_name as firs_last from customer limit 4;